kantanand/insmartapps/README.md

 # insmartapps
-Learning Management for K12 students
+Learning Management for K12 students and SSLC